 These are only a few of the many deficiencies of a process-specific Kanban format, but let's move on.

 Ultimately tools and process go hand-in-hand.
 You need the right tool for the job to support your process.
-Through the next several posts in this series, we will examine the key underlying principles which drive success in hardware projects, and how the various Visual Work Management tools available today do or don’t enable teams to leverage these principles.
+Through the next several posts in this series, we will examine the key underlying principles which drive success, and how the various Visual Work Management tools available today do or don’t enable teams to leverage these principles.

 As a quick introduction we will discuss: